Bilingual On-call Advocate

 Compensation: $14.50 per active hour; $2 per on-call hour

 Rape Crisis Center’s (RCC) Bilingual On-Call Advocates (BOCA) are responsible for providing crisis intervention services during non-office hours (nights, weekends, and holidays) to Spanish-speaking clients.
-Crisis intervention services include crisis counseling (on the telephone and in-person), medical & legal accompaniments, and general assistance with referrals and community resources.
+Crisis intervention services include emotional support (on the telephone and in-person), medical & legal accompaniments, and general assistance with referrals and community resources.
 Additionally, BOCA’s provide guidance and support for RCC’s Helpline Volunteer Counselors during non-business hours.

 DUTIES AND RESPONSIBILITIES